Buckhannon-Upshur High School: History

-In 1958, extensive renovations took place at the Upshur, or county, branch of B-UHS and all high school students began meeting in one facility in grades 10-12.
+In 1958, extensive renovations took place at the Upshur, or county, branch of B-UHS, and all high school students began meeting in one facility in grades 10-12.
 The Buckhannon, or city, building became Buckhannon-Upshur Junior High School that same year, housing all Upshur County students in grades 7-9.

-In 1977, a new campus for Buckhannon-Upshur High School was built two miles south of the old B-UHS on Route 20 and began housing grades 9-12 that year.
+In 1977, a new campus for Buckhannon-Upshur High School was built two miles south of the old B-UHS on Route 20, and began housing grades 9-12 that year.
 Renovations were made to the school that had housed B-UHS since 1958, and Buckhannon-Upshur Middle School was created, housing students grades 6-8.

 The Buckhannon-High that was built in 1909 was condemned in 1977, largely due to its inability to meet modern fire safety standards.
 It was used for storage until it was torn down in the early 1990s.
 The original 1881 wooden facility was moved several yards south and used to house a portion of the elementary students attending East Main Street Elementary until it was demolished in the 1970s.

-As of the 2009-2010 school year, B-UHS received a PRO-officer through a grant with the Upshur County Sheriff's Department.
-This officer assists at the school and goes into the classrooms to talk with students about issues associated with underage drinking, drug use, and other illegal activities.
-The officer is armed with a pistol and a collapsible police baton.
-In 2017, the pro officer was given a k-9 named Buck.

 Demographics

-As of 2020, the Buckhannon-Upshur High School student body is 97% White, 1% Black, 1% Hispanic, and 1% Other.
-52% of the student body is male while 48% is female.
-The school has a student/teacher ratio of 14.31 and per pupil expenditures of $11,720.
-The graduation rate is 86%.
+As of 2020, the Buckhannon-Upshur High School student body was 97% White, 1% Black, 1% Hispanic, and 1% other.
+52% of the student body was male while 48% was female.
+The school had a student/teacher ratio of 14.31 and per pupil expenditures of $11,720.
+The graduation rate was 86%.
 The setting of the school is fringe rural.

-It is estimated that over half of all students are eligible for free or discounted lunch, and the county provides free lunch to all students regardless of eligibility.

-Mascot and colors

-The school's mascot is the Buccaneer.
-Local newspapers began referring to the B-UHS football and basketball teams as Buccaneers in 1934.
-The nickname soon ran into controversy in 1941.
-Some local citizens felt it was inappropriate for high school students to be associated with pirates.
-The nickname was changed to the Blue Eagles in 1941 and remained so until 1946.
-In 1947 the Buccaneer mascot was brought back by popular demand and has remained ever since.

-When the first football team was organized at Buckhannon High School in 1909, the school colors were blue and gray.
-Upshur High School got its first football team in 1926 and chose red and white as its colors.
-When the two schools merged in 1933, they also merged the colors.
-Blue and white became the official colors of Buckhannon-Upshur High School and have remained to this day.